-An analog modem operating at 14.4 K takes about 4.5 minutes to transfer a 1MB data file and a 28.8K modem takes about half that time.
+An analog modem operating at 14.4 K takes about 4.5 minutes to transfer a 1 MB data file, while a 28.8K modem takes about half that time.
 Using one channel of an ISDN line, the transfer time is reduced to only one minute.
 If two ISDN channels are used, transfer time is just 30 seconds.